AdrisGithub/gpui/README.md

 # GPUI
-A small binary to display the current playing media on linux
+A small binary to display (and kinda control) the current playing media on linux

 # Running
 1. Clone this Repository